dct2012/4wm/README.md

 ----

 ***BUGS***
   * killing a chrome window, causes snafu (wtf).
-You can exit chrome through it's menu and all will be fine.
+You can exit chrome through its menu and all will be fine.
 But we need to fix this.
   * Add the launch option -window to steam games.
 (I'll probably move this outside of bugs, make a notes section or something.)